-If you're still experiencing issues and your network checks out, the other common problem is mismatching of ids.
+If you're still experencing issues and your network checks out, the other common problem is a mismatching of ID's.
 Even though the CueStation network operates via Multicast and all devices see all the packets, each device will only tune-in to the messages that are relevant to it, specifically.
-As the events roll in, the network monitor will log which event occurred, who it came from and who it was intended for.
+As the events roll in, the network monitor will log which event occured, who it came from and who it was intended for.

 The best approach to identify any mismatches is to simply filter out events that aren't button presses, then press the buttons on each station.
 Ensure the station and HUB ID's in the monitor match those set under each station in your CueServer show.